CS3219-AY2324S1/ay2324s1-course-assessment-g47/README.md

     ```
 3. Wait for the docker to fully initialise and connect to all databases before testing
 4. Login Information for testing:
     - User: user@example.com, PW: 123456
     - SuperUser: superuser@example.com, PW: 123456
     - Admin: admin@example.com, PW: 123456
+    - SuperAdmin: superadmin@example.com, PW: 123456

+## Assignment 5:
+**Setup:**
+Follow these steps to run the project:

+1. Ensure you have installed Docker Desktop
+2. Run the following commands in the main directory:
+    ```bash
+    docker-compose down
+    docker-compose up --build
+    ```
+3. Wait for the docker to fully initialise and connect to all databases before testing
+4. Ensure that you use `localhost` instead of `localhost:3000`
+5. Login Information for testing:
+    - User: user@example.com, PW: 123456
+    - SuperUser: superuser@example.com, PW: 123456
+    - Admin: admin@example.com, PW: 123456